 The San Luis Valley

 The San Luis Valley sits at about 7,500 feet above sea level, in a semi-arid region ringed on all sides by mountains.
 The climate is dry and temperate for three seasons, with sunny, warm, pleasant summers and cool, breezy springs and falls.
-Winters can be harsh, with daytime temperatures averaging in the 20s and often dipping well below zero at night.
-Snowfall is common from October through April and accumulates in the foothills and mountains (including Zapata), usually melting off quickly in the lower elevations.
+Winters can be harsh, with daytime temperatures averaging in the 20s and often dipping below zero at night.
+Snowfall is common from October through April and accumulates in the foothills and mountains (including Zapata), usually melting off quickly in lower elevations.

 Great Sand Dunes National Park and Preserve

 Just north of Zapata is one of North America’s largest dune fields, and one of the most biologically diverse park in the United States.
 Miles of drifting, changing, ethereal dunes stretch out in every direction, and soar as high as 700 feet above visitors.
 In the lush landscape surrounding the dunes, mule deer, elk, black bears, mountain lions, coyotes, eagles, hawks and other wildlife share the park with more than 300,000 visitors each year.
 Many of these animals share a community back yard with Zapata residents.